REL 2010. Introduction to Religion and Culture. 3 Hours.

 REL 3600.
 Women and Religion.
 3 Hours.

-Also offered as WGST 3600.
+Also offered as WGSS 3600.
 An introduction to historical, theological, spiritual and liturgical dimensions of women's experience within religious traditions.
 Research opportunities increase students' awareness of the implication of gender as an interpretive category in religion.

 REL 3610.
 Native American Thought.
 3 Hours.